 See how handy that pizza peel is?
-It would be very difficult to get the pizza out without one.
+It would be very difficult to get your homemade pizza out of the grill without one.

-Because the top started browning so well, we got a bit too jumpy and removed the pizza a little early.
+Because the top started browning so well, we got a bit too jumpy and removed the homemade cheesey bread pizza from the grill a little early.
 This was a good test run for our first try though, because it was okay for the cheesy bread sticks to be a little more soft and doughy.
 But for our second round, when we planned to make a traditional pizza with toppings, we decided we should leave the pizza in a little longer, because we wanted a crispy bottom.

 Our soft and cheesy breadsticks made the perfect appetizer to enjoy during “Happy Hour at Home” in our three-season porch on this sunny and warmish day (for a February day in Iowa, anyway).

 Round Two– Pizza with Toppings